Bath Scheme Writing Support

 For anyone registered for the category of Principal Fellowship , support is offered by the Bath Scheme Director in making a direct application to Advance HE.
 You can also sign up for regular writing support workshops.

-Shut Up and Write support sessions are ideal for taking time away from the office to focus on your application.
-The are normally held on the last Wednesday afternoon of the month and focus on those seeking HEA Associate, Fellow or Senior Fellow.
+Writing support sessions are ideal for taking time away from the office to focus on your application.
+These are offered monthly and focus on those seeking HEA Associate, Fellow or Senior Fellowship.
 Individuals seeking Principal Fellowship can access the space though support for others will be the priority.
 You need to have attended an Introductory Writing Day and/or made a start with writing your application and be registered on the Bath Scheme to take part in the writing sessions.
 You need to sign up to attend.

 Various other sources of support are available which include a Moodle course with a range of resources, e.g. handbooks, guidance on writing reflectively and using the educational literature, and a checklist of requirements for each category of Fellowship.